kodonnel/batch-funds-loader/README.md

 Both accepted and not accepted loads (but not ignored loads) apply for the following requirement:
 - If a load ID is observed more than once for a particular user, all but the first instance can be ignored.

-If a load could not be processed for some reason, it will not be accepted.

 ## Testing